One seriously injured after high-impact crash at Te Awa, Napier

 One person has serious injuries after a car and truck collided in a high-impact crash at Te Awa, Napier.

-The serious crash, on State Highway 51 (Marine Parade) near the intersection with Ellison St, occurred about 11.10am.
+The serious crash, on State Highway 51 (Marine Parade) south of the intersection with Ellison St, occurred about 11.10am.

-A police spokesperson said the two-vehicle crash occurred between Edwardes St and Sale St.

-Two fire trucks and onne ambulance is at the scene.
+Two fire trucks and one ambulance is at the scene.
 Two more were on their way, a St John spokeswoman said.

 One person had serious injuries and was being attended to, she said.